Pranoykh/Passchk/README.md

     A brute-force attack involves a computer program systematically trying every possible combination of characters until it finds the correct password.
 The longer and more complex a password is, the longer this process takes—often making it unfeasible.

+  * Phishing:

+    This is a social engineering attack where a hacker tricks a user into revealing their password, often through a fake email or website that looks legitimate.

+  * Credential Stuffing:

+    Attackers use stolen username/password pairs from one data breach to try and log into other accounts, hoping the user has reused their password.

 In conclusion, a password's complexity and length are the primary defenses against these types of attacks.
 A strong password is a crucial first step in protecting your digital life.